deatrich/linux-home-server/backups.md

 If you are playing with database services then you need to inform yourself which directories and/or data exports should be added and/or used for backups.
-Note that when you have create a Samba or an NFS server you will have other data directories to back up, and these directories might be large.
+Note that when you have created a Samba or an NFS server you will have other data directories to back up, and these directories might be large.

 A [backup process and a link to an example backup script](#backups) are